thomasgthy/cygnetiseTest/README.md

 * How to run the test suite

+* Description of my approach
+After reading the test description, I have first thinking about the data model.
+I have quickly highlighted 3 models: Campaign, Candidate and Vote that will describe the application.
+Then I have started setting up the app by creating the database, the migration file and the model.
+Finally, I have worked on the controller and the views.

 * Model description
 I choose to define 3 models that will be describe the behavior of the application.